araujo88/ultra-minimal-fast-rest-api/README.md

 # ultra-minimal-fast-rest-api

-A minimal and fast RESTful API potentially useful for developing mock APIs.
+A minimal and fast RESTful API potentially useful for developing mock APIs with basic CRUD (create/read/update/delete) functionality.
 Written in C using Unix websockets, POSIX threads for multi-threaded server and integrated with SQLite.

 ## Running on Docker